thomasgilmore/the-big-bang-theory-trivia/README.md

 <h1>The Big Bang Theory Trivia Game</h1>

-The Big Bang Theory Trivia Game is a static website that I created.
+<p>The Big Bang Theory Trivia Game is a static website that I created. </p>